How do you use email marketing for your vacation rental business?

 The basic fundamentals of a vacation rental email marketing strategy follow the same path as email marketing for any product-based business or other online business.

-The concept is to acquire an email address from a prospect who visits your website or follows you on social media then provide details about your property and vacation experience through marketing messages that are delivered via an automated system with periodic informational newsletters.
+The concept is to acquire an email address from a prospect who visits your website or follows you on social media and then provide details about your property and vacation experience through marketing messages that are delivered via an automated system with periodic informational newsletters.

 Although email marketing should be a huge part of your overall book direct strategy, you do not have to have a website or direct booking software to use this tactic.
 All you need is an email marketing platform such as Mailchimp or Convert kit with a landing page builder.